learn-co-curriculum/phrg-orm-updating-records/README.md

 ### Assigning Unique IDs on `#save`

 At what point in time should a `Song` instance get assigned a unique `id`?
-Right after it gets `INSERT`ed into the database.
+Right after we `INSERT` it into the database.
 At that point, its equivalent database record will have a unique ID in the ID column.
 We want to simply grab that ID and use it to assign the `Song` object its `id` value.

 When do we `INSERT` a new record into our database?
 In the `#save` method: